-Georgie Ariaratnam, Assistant Content Developer, blogs about the rise of antibiotic resistance, the subject of a display in the Museum’s Who Am I? gallery.
+Georgie Ariaratnam, Assistant Content Developer, blogs about the rise of antibiotics, the subject of a display in the Museum’s Who Am I? gallery

 Antibiotic resistance is one of the biggest challenges of our time.
 It affects all of us, so perhaps unsurprisingly, it was declared the winner of the Longitude Prize 2014.